enricocid/Music-Player-GO/PRIVACY.md

 **We don't store any data.
 Period.
 We physically can't.
 We have nowhere to store it.
 We are very poor, so we don't even have a server database to store any kind of information.**

-For utilization of Music-Player-GO, the software is designed to request only the storage permission on the device on which the software's services is intended.
+For utilization of Music-Player-GO, the software is designed to request only the **read storage permission** on the device on which the software's services is intended.

 This permission has to be enabled so the software can read your storage and add music files to the music library.